 Related: Throttle download speed with wget

-The number after the slash in the earlier Content-Range value is the full remote object length.
-Matching that total against wc -c confirms that the local file reached the same byte count.
+The number after the slash in content-range is the full remote object size.
+A matching local byte count confirms that the file reached the advertised length.